wp-plugins/polylang/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Bug correction: rtl text direction not set when adding the language code to all urls (introduced in 1.1)

 = 1.1 (2013-05-10) =

 * When adding the language to all urls, the language is now defined in (plugins_loaded, 1) for better compatibility with some plugins (WordPress SEO)